-There are several monsters that you will be unable to kill in Old School Runescape without investing in Slayer skills.
+There are several monsters that you will be unable to kill in Old School Runescape without investing in Slayer skills and grinding tons of Slayer XP.
 Otherwise, these creatures are immune to normal damage, and can’t be slain.
 One of these creatures is the Dust Devil, which requires a level 65 slayer to be able to destroy them.

 The Dust Devils have various tactics, abilities, and involvement in both Slayer tasks and quests, and this guide is going to cover all of that for you.
-Soon, you won’t be worried whenever you see one of these zipping towards your character, because you will know how to deal with it.
+Soon, you won’t be worried whenever you see one of these zipping towards your character, because you will know how to deal with it through this Slayer guide.

 What Is A Dust Devil?

 Dust Devils are slayer monsters who can be found in the Smoke Dungeon and the Catacombs of Kourend.
-They also require a facemask to fight them, otherwise they blow up dust and ash to blind and disorient you.
+This cave abomination also requires a facemask to fight it, otherwise it will blow up dust and ash to blind and disorient you.
 This reduces your stats and makes combat much harder to deal with.

 Additionally, as you rise up the ranks and gain more Slayer points you can occasionally see Choke devils.
-These will spawn after you receive 150 reward points from a Slayer master and unlock the Bigger and Badder achievement, and you will need a face mask or Slayer Helmet.
+This monster will spawn after you receive 150 reward points from a Slayer master following a Slayer assignment and unlock the Bigger and Badder achievement, and you will need a face mask or Slayer Helmet.

-They have dust just like the dust devils, and if unprotected it will give you both damage and drained stats.
+They have Kharidian Desert-style dust just like the dust devils, and if unprotected it will give you both damage and drained stats.

 What Quests Have Dust Devils?